 To display in a more readable format, we can pass the "-m" option to display the output in megabytes:

 The m option displays all data in MB.
-The total of 16384 MB is the total amount of RAM installed on the system, that is 16 GB.
-The used column shows the amount of RAM that has been used by Linux, in this case 124 MB.
-The output is pretty self explanatory.
-Linux has the habit of caching lots of things for faster performance, so that memory can be freed and used if needed.
+The total of 16384 MB is the total amount of RAM installed on the system, which is 16 GB.
+The used column shows the amount of RAM that has been used by Linux, in this case, 124 MB.
+The output is pretty self-explanatory.
+Linux has the habit of catching lots of things for faster performance, so that memory can be freed and used if needed.

 The last line is the swap memory, which in this case is lying entirely free.vmstat